nepenth/AI-Agents/knowledge-base/docs/implementation_plan.md

 - **Historical Performance-Based ETC**: The system now collects processing time statistics for major phases (e.g., LLM Categorization) into `data/processing_stats.json` (managed by `stats_manager.py`) to provide more accurate Estimated Time to Completion (ETC) to the UI.

 - **Filtered Debug Logging**: WebSocket handler filters out DEBUG level logs from Live Logs display while maintaining them in log files.

+- **Database-Backed State Management**: The agent's core operational state (e.g., running status, current phase, user preferences for the run) is persisted in a dedicated `AgentState` database table.
+This ensures state consistency across application restarts and provides a single source of truth, eliminating reliance on transient in-memory variables.

+- **Asynchronous Task Execution with Celery**: The agent runs in a dedicated Celery worker process, completely isolated from the main Flask web server.
+This prevents the web UI from becoming unresponsive during long-running tasks and enhances overall stability.
+A Redis message broker is used for reliable task queuing, and a Redis-based real-time manager handles communication back to the web server for real-time updates.

+- **Serializable Tracebacks**: In the event of a crash in the agent's Celery task, full, rich tracebacks are serialized, stored, and made available for debugging, providing comprehensive error details that would otherwise be lost in a separate process.

 ## Recent Bug Fixes and Improvements